vamsiramakrishnan/splunk-export-audit/Readme.md

 |publish-to-splunk| splunk_hec_token| The Token that is unqiue to that HEC  | TOKEN
 |publish-to-splunk| splunk_index_name| The index into which you'd like these logs to get aggregated | main

+## Invoke !
+Invoke Once and the loop will stay active as long as the tenancy does continuously pushing events to Splunk .

 ## Why we did what we did !